 How to Cash Out: Bank deposit, bill pay at bank branch

 Though money orders can be purchased at your local Safeway, Kmart and other retailers, not every place will accept debit cards for these purchases.
 The Walmart MoneyCenter is a tried and tested source for money orders that can be purchased with PIN-enabled gift cards.

 Once you get over the fact that you have to park your car in another city, spend 10-20 minutes in a line where the slowest cashier works the register while three other employees stand around doing nothing, it pays off.

-When you finally make it to the front of the line, simple tell them you want to purchase a money order, specify the amount, and swipe your debit or gift card when prompted.
-Money orders can only be purchased with PIN-enabled cards, so unfortunately American Express gift cards are ineligible.
+When you finally make it to the front of the line, simply tell them you want to purchase a money order, specify the amount, and swipe your debit or gift card when prompted.
+Money orders can only be purchased with PIN-enabled cards, so, unfortunately, American Express gift cards are ineligible.
 Vanilla Visa gift cards generally can’t be used to purchase Walmart money orders either.
 Your safest bet are GiftCardMall branded Visa gift cards sold at office supply or grocery stores.
 There are two scenarios in which money orders come in handy:

 If you have a mile-earning debit card, buying money orders is a cheap way to earn miles.
 Recently, the Alaska debit card was discontinued, so the only mile-earning debit card left is the UFB Direct check card, which earns 1 AAdvantage mile per $3 spent.